Why You Should Assess Where Your Family Culture is Now

 You can do this activity on any piece of paper; however, I have created a handy guide to walk you through the process.
 You can download it for free in the show notes of episode 03 of The Family Culture Project.

-- Sit with your answers. - Don’t try to explain them away or change them immediately.
-Consider the circumstances or choices that got you here were.
-Don’t get stuck in the negative, be mindful of the good in each area.
+Sit with your answers. - Don’t try to explain them away or change them immediately.
+Consider the circumstances or choices that got you where you are.
+And absolutely, don’t get stuck in the negative, be mindful of the good in each area!!

 Your next steps will be easier to decide after you’ve done this.